CDDDalucapas/Resume/README.md

 # Resume
-This is a simple interactive resume
+This is a simple resume
 This is a sub Description (Testing)